mmillward89/BlackJack-Text-Game/README.md

-# Practice---Blackjack-Problems
+Blackjack
-Practice java problems.
-Some simple loop problems, and a self created blackjack program.
+Personal project creating a Blackjack game.
+Some practice java problems also included in seperate package.
-The blackjack program currently works as a text based game, and will be converted to a Swing based interface game.
+Currently a text game, plan to update it using Java Swing library.